Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-2.md

 *Caster Level:* 20th; *Weight:* 1/2 lb.

+### Libram of Gainful Conjuration
-**Libram of Gainful Conjuration:** This mystic book is of great value to arcane spellcasters of good alignment (LG, NG, CG).
+This mystic book is of great value to arcane spellcasters of good alignment (LG, NG, CG).
 Study of the work requires one week.
 Upon completion, the good arcane caster gains a +1 inherent bonus to the ability score controlling his or her arcane